duaavni/Ai_Scraper_2.0/README.md

 ## 📝 License

-MIT License - feel free to use this project for your Gen AI role interviews!
+MIT License - feel free to use this project))

 ## 🤝 Contributing

 Contributions are welcome!
-This is a simple, educational project perfect for learning and demonstrating AI skills.